hanzishu/hanzishu/README-en.md

 If you want to delete a custom-auto-made phrase, you can more the cursor (with up and down arrow keys) to the custom-auto-made phrase, then press Shift+Delete or Control+Delete for Windows computers, and Shift+Fn+Delete for Mac computers.

+Note: Current Rime framework has an issue.
+Sometimes the framework server would not respond to a user's typing.
+A tempararily method is: Under Windows computer, from File Manager, go to [c:]\Program files(x86)\Rime\hanzishu-weasel-0.15.0\, use mouse the restart 'WeaselServer.exe'.
+Under Mac computer, first switch to a different input method, then switch back.

 4． Components of the Hanzishu puzzle input method